 Sampling soils for soil testing

-The usefulness of soil analysis depends on representative samples being supplied to the laboratories.
-Soil properties can vary — even in small areas and apparently uniform paddocks.
+The usefulness of soil analysis depends on representative samples being supplied to laboratories.
+Soil properties can vary — even in small areas and paddocks that look like they are uniform.
 The standard sampling procedures outlined below are designed to minimise the effects of soil variation and help you collect a representative sample.

 Sampling soils used for growing pastures, field and fodder crops